Definition of MariaDB Timezone Function

 Explanation

-In the above statement, we use UNIX_TIMESTAMP function to see the time stamp value without any argument.
-The final output of the above query we illustrate by using the following snapshot.
+In the above statement, we use the UNIX_TIMESTAMP function to see the time stamp value without argument.
+We illustrate the final output of the above query using the following snapshot.

-Some functions are not affected listed as follows.
+Some functions are not affected, listed as follows.

 Examples